 Table of Contents

-Digital marketing firm Juniper Research predicts that the use of QR codes for electronic payments will surge over 300% over the next five years.
-Retailers and tech companies are paving the way for this incoming QR explosion, with iOS and Android both embracing QR codes by putting integrated QR code scanners into their respective camera apps.
+Digital marketing firm Juniper Research predicted that the use of QR codes for electronic payments in the US will increase by 240% from 2020 to 2025.
+Some retailers and tech companies are already paving the way for this incoming QR explosion.

-- They can be scanned from digital surfaces like mobile phone screens, opening up many possibilities for digital information transfer.
+- QR codes can be scanned from digital surfaces like mobile phone screens, opening up many possibilities for digital information transfer.

 - They have integrity checks built-in so that a QR code can be read even if part of it is damaged or obscured.

 - QR codes can be encrypted.